mehmetcanakbay/neuralnetworkviz/README.md

 ![](https://github.com/mehmetcanakbay/neuralnetworkviz/blob/main/media/lr_example_gif2.gif)

-Also you can weights shifting in real time.
+Also you can see the weights shifting in real time.
 ##### TODO
 - Adding new losses
 - Let the user decide the input size